The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 Please note that while this table represents a common grading system used in Canadian universities, there can be variations between institutions.
 Some universities might use a slightly different scale or include additional grades (like D+ or D-).
 It’s always best to refer to the specific grading policy of the university in question for the most accurate information.

-Grading System in Canada
+Grading System In Canada

 In the Canadian education system, the grading system plays a crucial role in assessing students’ performance and providing valuable feedback on their academic journey.

-1. Primary and Secondary Education
+1. Primary Education

 Student performance is typically evaluated using letter grades in primary and secondary schools.
 The most common grading scale in Canada is A to F, with A being the highest and F representing failure.